Magoc-s/Magoc-s.github.io/index.md

 ### [Grow](#)

-Recommends actions to support the aspiration that the impact of IEDS reaches beyond the ANU ecosystem and is seen as a leader in the space.
+Recommends actions to support the aspiration that the impact of IEDS reaches beyond the ANU ecosystem, and is seen as a leader in the space.
 This could include programs that share knowledge with a wider audience eg short courses, pre-tertiary holiday programs, online options.

   </article>